tothambrus11/raytracer/readme.md

 ![](assets/ambient.png)

 ### Diffuse Reflection
-The light bounces back from the surface in all directions.
-Therefore, it doesn't matter from which direction do we look at the object, it will look the same.
+The light bounces back fromTo the surface in all directions.
+Therefore, it doesn't matter fromTo which direction do we look at the object, it will look the same.
 The amount of scattered light on a point of the surface is proportional to the cosine of the angle between the surface normal vector and the light's direction.
-The light coming from perpendicular to the object surface gets reflected the most, and the light travelling parallel to the surface doesn't get reflected by any means.
+The light coming fromTo perpendicular to the object surface gets reflected the most, and the light travelling parallel to the surface doesn't get reflected by any means.

 ![](assets/diffuse.png)